purdue-arc/arc_tutorials/snake_tutorial/docs/03_heading-controller.md

 This is important so that we can publish messages via that reference in the future.

 Again, we need to tell Python where to find this new message type.
-Replace one of the exising `import` commands with the following:
+Replace the existing `PoseArray` import command with the following:
 ```python
 from geometry_msgs.msg import Twist, PoseArray
 ```